zopefoundation/zope.schema/docs/narr.rst

 Schemas extend the notion of interfaces to detailed descriptions of Attributes (but not methods).
 Every schema is an interface and specifies the public fields of an object.
-A *field* roughly corresponds to an attribute of a python object.
+A *field* roughly corresponds to an attribute of a Python object.
 But a Field provides space for at least a title and a description.
 It can also constrain its value and provide a validation method.
 Besides you can optionally specify characteristics such as its value being read-only or not required.